 The GAP (Gender And Performance) Salon was a London, UK based group which met from 2013 to 2016.
 Find us on Twitter (@GAPsalon) or join the Facebook group to participate in the online community.

-We hope for a theatre that recognises the full spectrum of humanity’s potential.
+We believe in a theatre that recognises the full spectrum of humanity’s potential.

-We hope for a theatre that encourages voices not yet heard to come to the fore.
+We believe in a theatre that encourages voices not yet heard to come to the fore.

-We hope for a theatre that is a fair and fearless place for many kinds of artists to make their work.
+We believe in a theatre that is a fair and fearless place for many kinds of artists to make their work.